 The NIAA, DSS and Services Australia welcome the Evaluation Report, and its observations of both Away from Base programs.

 The agencies are carefully considering the 11 findings and 8 recommendations from the Report.
-During 2022, the agencies will be consulting with relevant stakeholders on the recommendations, how they can be addressed and the impact on students.
+The NIAA is consulting with relevant stakeholders on how the recommendations can be addressed and the expected impact on students.